 Should you start taking Social Security at age 62?
-Many people do.
-Age 62 is the earliest age you can begin drawing on your Social Security retirement benefits, and like many people, you are probably inclined to start drawing benefits as soon as you can.
-But that might be a big mistake.
+That's the earliest age you can draw your Social Security retirement benefits, and like many people, you may want to take your benefits as soon as you can.

-You will take a reduced amount if you start benefits at age 62.
-That reduction will not only affect you, if you are married, it will also affect your spouse.
+Consider this move carefully, though, because if you decide to start benefits at age 62, you'll get a reduced amount of money.
+That reduction will not only affect you, but if you're married, it will also affect your spouse.

-So, unless you meet a few clear-cut criteria, you'll want to give the idea of taking Social Security at age 62 quite a bit of thought before you apply for benefits.
-Unless you have a critical illness, you are likely to receive more income over your lifetime by starting your benefits at a later age.
+Unless you meet a few clear-cut criteria, you'll want to give the idea of taking Social Security at age 62 quite a bit of thought before you apply for benefits.
+Unless you have a critical illness, you'll likely receive more income over your lifetime by starting your benefits later.

-Let's look at an example using Carol.
-If Carol lives to age 84, here is how much she can get depending on whether she starts Social Security at age 62, 66, or 70.
-To do the math, multiply the monthly benefit amount times twelve months times the number of years expected to receive benefits.
+For example, let's say that you live to age 84.
+You can get varying amounts, depending on whether you start Social Security at age 62, 66, or 70.
+To do the math, multiply your monthly benefit amount times 12 months, then multiply that by the number of years you expect to receive benefits.

 - Age 62: $835 × 12 × 22 = $220,440

 - Age 66: $1,114 × 12 × 18 = $240,624

 - Age 70: $1,470 × 12 × 14 = $246,960

 You get more total income by waiting until age 70 to begin benefits.
 If you live longer, the age 70 plan works even better for you than the examples above.